flyingmachine/brave-clojure-web/content/concurrency.md

 ```

 I don't know about you, but I think this stuff is just fun.
 Let's have
-even more fun with the core.reducers library!
+even more fun with the clojure.core.reducers library!

-## core.reducers
+### clojure.core.reducers

-The *core.reducers* library re-implements many core seq functions like
+The *clojure.core.reducers* library re-implements many core seq functions like
-`reduce`, `filter`, and `map` so that they'll run more efficiently by
+`reduce`, `filter`, and `map` so that they'll run more efficiently.
-both a) running in parallel and b) avoid producing intermediate
-collections (more on that below).
-While this happens mostly
+While this happens mostly transparently, there are a few things you
-transparently, there are a few things you need to know in order to use
+need to know in order to use them correctly.
-them correctly.
-In this section, you'll learn how to use the functions
-in this library.

-You'll also learn about the conceptual framework that underlies
-*core.reducers*.
-Whereas `pmap` is conceptually simple &mdash; run
+Whereas `pmap` is conceptually simple &mdash; run each mapping on a
-each mapping on a separate thread &mdash; the concepts behind
+separate thread &mdash; the concepts behind core.reducers are complex
-core.reducers are a bit more complex.

-Overall, this section can be considered more advanced reading.
-It's
-not essential, especially not for someone just starting out with
-Clojure.
-Feel free to skip this section entirely, or else just read
-the "how-to" portion and skip the theoretical portion.
-However, my
-hope is that the conceptual portion will provide you with more insight
-into the functional way of thinking and the loopy ways that you can
-solve problems.
+and beyond this scope of this book.
+Therefore, this section only
+focuses on showing you the basics of how to use the core.reducers
+library without getting into why things work the way they do.

 In the text below, I'll often use the namespace alias `r` to refer to
 `clojure.core.reducers`.
 For example, I'll refer to